-Sámi Siida – Márkanbáiki (summertime)
+Sámi Siida – Márkanbáiki (summer and autumn)

-Sámi Camp with reindeer
+Sámi camp with reindeer

 Sámi cuisine in Café Sápmi